John Terry Page, Jr., 1943-2020

 John Terry Page, Jr., 76, of Columbia, went home to be with the Lord on Monday, February 3, 2020 at his home, surrounded by his family.

-Services will be held at 10 a.m., Friday, Feb.
+Services will be held Friday, Feb.
 7 at Praise Assembly of God Church, 4300 Clark Lane, Columbia.
-Visitation 9 to 10 a.m. with funeral services at 10 a.m.
+Visitation 10 to 11 a.m. with funeral services at 11 a.m.
 Burial will be at Red Rock Cemetery in Harrisburg.

 Terry was born Oct.
 5, 1943 to Wilma “Billie” Proctor, who preceded him in death in January, 2009.
 His daughter, Caralee Jean and son, Joseph Earl, also preceded him in death.